sylviesworldcss/chorus-line-calculator/README.md

-<h1>🎭 Chorus Line Calculator</h1>
+<h1>🎭 Chorus Line Calculator App</h1>

-<p>A fun, Broadway-inspired calculator built with HTML, CSS, and JavaScript.
+<p>A fun, Broadway-inspired calculator app built with HTML, CSS, and JavaScript.
-Inspired by *A Chorus Line*, this calculator puts a little drama in your digits while solving everyday math problems with style.</p>
+Inspired by A Chorus Line, this calculator puts a little drama in your digits while solving everyday math problems with style.</p>

 ✨ <h2>Features</h2>